thoth-tech/handbook/docs/communication/mentoring-guide.md

    - Get to know your mentee on a deeper level will how you build and strong relationship, and understanding them as person and how they interact with others.
 4. Build trust and rapport.
-   - Vulnerability is key to a successful mentoship.
+   - Vulnerability is key to a successful mentorship.
 Fostering a safe environment through trust and rapport will help you assess core issues, challenges and opportunities beyond circumstance.
 5. Know when to give advice.
    - Not all feedback is helpful feedback, learning to know the difference is important.